-a) the right to request information, include items on the agenda and submit proposed resolutions, indicating the time for exercising these rights.
-When it is stated that more detailed information on those rights can be obtained on the company's website, the notice of call may merely indicate the time within which they should be exercised;

-- b) the system for proxy voting, especially indicating the forms to be used for delegating the voting right and, if appropriate, the means to be used for the company to accept electronic notification of the proxies appointed; - c) the procedures established for postal or, if appropriate, electronic voting.
+- a) the right to request information, include items on the agenda and submit proposed resolutions, indicating the time for exercising these rights.
+When it is stated that more detailed information on those rights can be obtained on the company's website, the notice of call may merely indicate the time within which they should be exercised; - b) the system for proxy voting, especially indicating the forms to be used for delegating the voting right and the means to be used for the company to accept notification by electronic means of the proxies appointed; - c) the procedures established for distance voting, whether postal or electronic.